apache/james-project/upgrade-instructions.md

 Concerned products: (experimental) RabbitMQ MailQueue

 RabbitMQ mail queue combines RabbitMQ with projections in Cassandra to offer advanced management capabilities expected from a mail queue (browse, delete, size, clear).
-In these projections, the mails are identified by there name.
-Thus enqueuing a mail that had already been processed will lead the given email to be considered already deleted and it will be discarded and lost.
+In these projections, the mails are identified by their name.
+Thus, enqueuing a mail that had already been processed will lead the given email to be considered already deleted, and it will be discarded and lost.

 This is an issue, as several other components build features around submitting a mail several time with the name.